pasin-k/tooth-1d/readme.md

-Machine learning approach for evaluation of tooth shape
+Evaluation of tooth shape for dental procedure using machine learning approach
 ======
 ## Overview
 This is a collaboration project with Faculty of Dentistry in order to train the dental student to do "Tooth Preparation" process which is a dental procedure to remove outer layer of the tooth.